NGSEP/NGSEPcore/README.txt

 Finding haplotype introgressions
 --------------------------------

-This module runs a window-based analysis to identify the most common haplotype within each of the populations described in the given populations file and then identifies common haplotypes of one population introgressed in samples of a different population.
+Runs a window-based analysis to identify the most common haplotype within each of the populations described in the given populations file and then identify common haplotypes of one population introgressed in samples of a different population.
 Although it can be run on any VCF file, it is particularly designed to work with populations of inbred samples.
+Reads from standard input unless the -i option is used to specify an input file.

 USAGE:

-java -jar NGSEPcore.jar IntrogressionAnalysis <OPTIONS> <VCF_FILE> <POPULATIONS_FILE> <OUT_PREFIX>
+java -jar NGSEPcore.jar VCFIntrogressionAnalysis <OPTIONS>

 OPTIONS:

+	-i FILE		: Input file in VCF format.
+It can be gzip compressed.
+	-p FILE		: File with population assignments for the samples.
+			  A two column text file with the sample ids in the first column and the ids of the populations in the second column.
+	-o FILE		: Prefix of the output files.
-	-p FLOAT	: Minimum percentage of samples genotyped within a population to identify the most common allele.
+	-g FLOAT	: Minimum percentage of samples genotyped within a population to identify the most common allele.
 			  Default: 80
 	-d FLOAT	: Minimum difference between reference allele